Quantum-Codes/jeeadv_2024/README.md

-# JEE 2024 JOSAA dataset
+# 🚀 JEE 2024 JOSAA dataset

+Welcome to the JEE 2024 JoSAA dataset!
+This project aims to make the publicly available JoSAA and JEE Advanced data more accessible and understandable for students participating in future counseling sessions (JoSAA 2025 onwards).

-All this data was already available publicly through the published JIC reports available on the jeeadv website and also the JoSAA website.
-This is just a more readable form (excel sheets or CSVs).
+While all this data was already available publicly through official JIC reports on the JEE Advanced website and the JoSAA website, we've transformed it into easy-to-use Excel sheets and CSVs.
+This allows you to analyze the data more efficiently and make informed decisions during your counseling process.

-**This dataset contains:**
-1. Opening and closing ranks of all institutes.
+## ✨ What's Inside This Dataset?
+1. **Opening and Closing Ranks**: Detailed rank data for all participating institutes (IITs, NITs, IIITs, GFTIs).
-2. Seat matrix of all institutes.
+2. **Seat Matrix**: A clear breakdown of available seats across all institutes and categories.
-3. Data of allotment to IITs of each student who got a seat in IIT.
-4. Some statistics derived from this data

-The goal of the project is to provide all data of the JIC report and JoSAA opening closing ranks in a more accessible way to all students in form of an excel spreadsheet which they can utilize make better decisions for the JOSAA councelling 2025+ and to also put them in a readable format for those curious about performance statistics.

-Also for anyone curious, the whole `main.py`, `webscraper.py` and `seat_matrix.py` has a lot of comments explaining the code and how it works and which decisions were made, so you can also check that out to understand how the data was processed.<br>
+3. **IIT Allotment Data**: Insights into the academic programs and ranks of students allotted seats in IITs.
+4. **JoSAA choice count**: A count on how many people put a branch of an IIT in their priority order.
+5. **Derived Statistics**: Various statistics generated from the raw data to provide deeper insights into performance and trends.

+## 📊 How Was This Data Processed?
+For those interested in the technical details, the entire codebase (specifically `main.py`, `webscraper.py`, and `seat_matrix.py`) is heavily commented in a beginner friendly manner.
+You can explore these files to understand the data processing, web scraping techniques, and the decisions made during data transformation.<br>
 The data for NITs, IIITs and GFTIs are webscraped from the JOSAA website using `requests` and `BeautifulSoup` libraries, while the IIT data is taken from the JIC report available on the jeeadv website.
 Webscraping script is at `webscraper.py` and `seat_matrix.py`.<br>

-## Accessing the Data
+## 📂 Accessing the Data

 The Excel sheets and CSV files can be accessed from the `exported_data`  directory in this repository.
 Simply navigate to the folder and download the required files.
-It's recommended to download the `combined.xlsx` file present in `exported_data/excel` directory.
+> ⚠️ It's recommended to download the `combined.xlsx` file present in `exported_data/excel` directory.

-## About the files
+## 📋 About the files

-### combined.xlsx
+### combined.xlsx  (The only file most need!)
 This file contains all the data from the other files in a single file and also contains some manual fixes to the data (ORCR) which is not present in the other files.<br>
 It is highly recommended to use this file over the others.